calcite/concon/README.markdown

  `git clone http://10.54.13.215/gitlab/martin.stej/codeckit-controlapp.git`

 ## Notes
- * Tested on Python 2.7
+ * Tested on Linux with python 2.7, 3.2, 3.3 and 3.4
- * Application is so far tested on Windows7
+ * Tested on Windows XP and Windows 7 with python 2.7 (but it should work on version 3.2, 3.3 and so on)
- * For more info run application with -h parameter
+ * For more info run application with "-h" parameter